coder3101/boost-test/README.md

 ### Performance

 Performance is the ultimate goal at the end of the day.
-Below is an image demonstrating the performance of `lazy_matrix` over the normal implementation.
+Below is an image demonstrating the performance of `matrix` over the normal implementation.
 The benchmark was computed after running 192 length long +, -, *, / operations on 1000x1000 matrix.

 **It is at-least 86% faster than naive implementation** Of-course, it can be further improved.